 Although each case will be different, it is a good practice to create more very specific searches than trying to look for all items and filter them afterwards. eDiscovery (Premium) features help achieve the highest level of item relevance; however, if you don’t use the right filters for your documents, finding the relevant data will take considerably more time.

 The search interface is similar to the one from the Hold tab.
 The Keywords & Conditions picker is almost identical.
 The additional step is for choosing custodians.

 Like on the Hold tab, pick locations in which the search should be performed:

 Now, when the set-up search is done, it is time to use the found items in a review set.

 A review set is, like the name suggests, a set of documents for revision.
 A set is created from one or more eDiscovery searches:

-Going to the Review Sets tab allows you to open the relevant review set and make use of further advanced eDiscovery features:
+Going to the Review sets tab allows you to open the relevant review set and make use of further premium eDiscovery features:

-Relevance training requires at least 500 documents tagged as Relevant or Not Relevant to the case.
-Which makes it completely unnecessary for cases which makes it useless if your searches return less items.
-On the other hand, the relevance feature can help a great deal if your searches return more items even though you filtered down the results:
+Relevance training requires at least 2,000 documents tagged as relevant or not relevant to the case, which makes it useless if your searches return less items.
+On the other hand, the feature can help a great deal if your searches return more items, even though you filtered down the results: